The XMM-Newton view of the radio loud narrow line Seyfert1 galaxy PMN J0948+0022: Results

-Considering the fact that the soft excess is contributed by the accretion disc of the galaxy around the central black hole, we fitted the spectrum with spectral models multicolour disc blackbody and a power-law.
-The complete spectral model used was {\sc zwabs*(diskbb+zpow)}.
-The equivalent hydrogen column density used to account the galactic absorption was fixed at 4.4 $\times$ 10$^{20}$ cm$^{-2}$ \citep{ka+05}.
-The power-law photon index ($\Gamma$) was 1.53$\pm$0.02 indicating a hard power-law and the inner disc temperature was found to be 162$\pm$6 eV.
-The spectral fit was reasonably good with $\chi^2/dof\;=\;827.45/693$ and the fitted spectrum with its residual is shown in Figure \ref{fig1}.
-The disc temperature obtained here was much higher than the inner disc temperature expected for an accretion disc around a black hole (BH) of mass 3 $\times$ 10$^7M_{\odot}$ which is the mass of the BH estimated by \citet{yu+08}.
+Considering the possibility that the soft excess is contributed by the optically thick and geometrically thin accretion disc of the galaxy around the central black hole, we fitted the soft excess with a multicolour disc blackbody, using the {\sc diskbb} model \citep{mi+84,ma+86}.
+The complete spectral model used was {\sc constant*wabs*(diskbb+zpow)}.
+The power-law photon index ($\Gamma$) was 1.55$\pm$0.01 indicating a hard power-law.
+The inner disc temperature was found to be 155$\pm$3 eV.
+The spectral fit was reasonably good with $\chi^2/dof\;=\;997/768$ and the fitted spectrum with its residual is shown in Figure \ref{fig3}.
+However, the inner disc temperature is not redshift corrected.
+The redshift correction gives a temperature of 246 eV for the redshift 0.5846.

+Even though the model MCD~+~PL gave reasonably good fit to the observed spectra, the model has a caveat that needs to be discussed in the present context.
+The inner disc temperature obtained here by using the multicolour disc blackbody spectrum is consistent with the values reported for other AGN in the literature \citep{wf93, gd04, por+04, cz+03, cr+06, dew+07, min+09}.
+The earlier reported values fall in the range of 0.1--0.2 keV.
+But the inner disc temperature obtained here (0.246 keV) is higher than that is expected for a Shakura-Sunyaev~(SS) disc \citep{ss73} around a black hole of mass 3 $\times$ 10$^7M_{\odot}$ estimated by \citet{yu+08} for \pmn.
+Recently, \citet{don+12} introduced the idea of colour temperature correction to the AGN disc spectrum.
+It was shown that this correction is substantial for maximum temperature more than 10$^5$ K. As discussed by \citet{don+12} that even though the colour temperature correction is substantial, it is still not sufficient to explain the soft excess and hence the Compton scattering of photons is essential.